WePesa/strato-quarry/mempool-and-cache.md

    arguments passed in.
 Or, in the case of a successful run, a new gas limit (as TXs use gas to execute), and a new StateRoot (as TXs change the data the in the Merkle-Patricia DB)

-4. `rewardCoinbases` :: SR -> Address -> [Address] -> m SR`
+4. `rewardCoinbases :: SR -> Address -> [Address] -> m SR`
-   Like `runFromStateRoot`, this modifies the MP state, and thus needs an SR to start from.
-It then takes a single address, this is who gets the block reward for mining this block, and a list of addresses of the miners of known uncles (so that they get rewarded for mining uncles), and returns a new SR. This is used in the final stage of building blocks, as the reward has to be encoded in the SR field of the final block header.
+   Like `runFromStateRoot`, this modifies the MP state, and thus needs a StateRoot to start from.
+It then takes a single address -- who gets the block reward for mining this block -- and a list of addresses of the miners of known uncles (so that they get rewarded for mining uncles), and returns a new SR. This is used in the final stage of building blocks, as the reward has to be applied after all transactions to get the final stateroot to put in the newly formed BH.

 Naturally, functions 1 and 2 are the minimal complete definition for a state monad, and all state monad laws apply to `getBaggerState` and `putBaggerState`.
 Functions 3 and 4 enable the Bagger to actually execute VM transactions